Ghost Towns In California

 Calico is located in the Calico Mountains of the Mojave Desert in southern California.
 The town was founded around 1881 as one of the most famous silver mining towns in San Bernardino County.
 Barstow and Yermo are the closest communities to this area, each three miles away.

-Around its lucrative days, Calico’s 500 mines generated around twenty million dollars after opening the Silver King Mine in the mid-1880s.
-This city’s population was 1,200 and grew to 3,500 in 1890, thanks to the discovery borate mineral colemanite.
+During its lucrative days, Calico’s 500 mines generated around twenty million dollars after opening the Silver King Mine in the mid-1880s.
+This city’s population was 1,200 and grew to 3,500 in 1890, thanks to the discovery of the borate mineral colemanite.

-However, when the Silver Purchase Act was passed, it drove down the price of silver, resulting in Calico becoming a ghost town by the end of the century.
+However, the Silver Purchase Act drove down the price of silver, making Calico a ghost town by the end of the century.

 Some attractions people can find at Calico are: